colouring-cities/.github/profile/README.md

 # Colouring Cities Research Programme
-WIP - Information about the CCRP to go here.
-TODO - Links to relevant projects/documentation.

-Note: This file is Public
+The Colouring Cities Research Programme (CCRP) develops open code for open, reproducible platforms that collect, verify and visualise data on national building stocks.
+You can learn more about the CCPR on our main website: https://colouringcities.org/

 ## Organisation Structure
+The key repositories are:
-- [colouring-core](https://github.com/colouring-cities/colouring-core) is the repository for the new Colouring Cities Core Platform.
+- [colouring-core](https://github.com/colouring-cities/colouring-core) is the home of the new Colouring Cities Core Platform.
 All new Colouring Cities projects should be forked from this repo.
 This is the former 'Colouring London' prototype repository.

-- [colouring-london](https://github.com/colouring-cities/colouring-london) is a new repository for the Colouring London project, now forked from the Core Platform.
-Development will continue as we evolve this into the Colouring Britain project.
+- [colouring-britain](https://github.com/colouring-cities/colouring-britain) is the Colouring Britain project, which is forked from the Core Platform.
+This should be considered the template for all other Colouring Cities platforms.

+For more information, feel free to browse the various repositories in the organisation.
+To get involved, please contact [Polly Hudson](https://github.com/orgs/colouring-cities/people/polly64): phudson@turing.ac.uk.